dlernerg/The-increased-ecological-niche-of-dual/README.md

 ### Scripts

 1. **rogetal_1.R**:
    This script performs the initial data cleaning and preprocessing.
-It reads in the `confirmed.xlsx`, `AM_confirmed.xlsx`, and `EM_confirmed.xlsx` files, combines the confirmed tree species with a phylogenetic tree from Sanchez Martinez et al., (2020) and outputs cleaned data that will be used in subsequent analysis.
+It reads in the `confirmed.csv`, `AM_confirmed.csv`, and `EM_confirmed.csv` files, combines the confirmed tree species with a phylogenetic tree from Sanchez Martinez et al., (2020) and outputs cleaned data that will be used in subsequent analysis.

 All the following scripts are dependent on rogetal_1.R